 - Add the macaroni noodles to the cheese, along with the remaining green chilies and stir.
 Serve immediately, topping with crushed toasted tortilla chips and cilantro (optional).

-*Nutrition information is for 1 of four servings without tortilla chips.
+*Nutrition information is a rough estimate calculated without tortilla chips.